HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Abstract

 \section{Abstract}

-We propose a method, \MethodName, for optimizing neural signed distance functions, based on a relation between the solution of a screened Poisson equation and the distance function.
-Existing losses such as the eikonal loss cannot guarantee the recovered implicit function to be a distance function, even when the implicit function satisfies the eikonal equation almost everywhere.
-Furthermore, the eikonal loss suffers from stability issues in optimization and the remedies that introduce area or divergence minimization can lead to oversmoothing.
-We address these challenges by designing a loss function that when minimized can converge to the true distance function, is stable, and naturally penalize large surface area.
-We provide theoretical analysis and experiments on both challenging 2D and 3D datasets and show that our method provide better surface reconstruction and more accurate distance approximation.
+We propose a method, \MethodName, for optimizing neural signed distance functions.
+Existing losses, such as the eikonal loss, act as necessary but insufficient constraints and cannot guarantee that the recovered implicit function represents a true distance function, even if the output minimizes these losses almost everywhere.
+Furthermore, the eikonal loss suffers from stability issues in optimization.
+Finally, in conventional methods, regularization losses that penalize surface area distort the reconstructed signed distance function.
+We address these challenges by designing a loss function using the solution of a screened Poisson equation.
+Our loss, when minimized, provides an asymptotically sufficient condition to ensure the output converges to a true distance function.
+Our loss also leads to stable optimization and naturally penalizes large surface areas.
+We present theoretical analysis and experiments on both challenging 2D and 3D datasets and show that our method provides better surface reconstruction and a more accurate distance approximation.